 - 1.8 The Regulation Committee recognises that the social housing market has become increasingly complex and that the nature and extent of the risks which providers' boards must manage are correspondingly more challenging.
 The committee is also aware of the importance of promoting continued private investment in the sector and facilitating the sector's growth (given its fundamental objective of supporting the provision of new social housing and the growth duty).
-Furthermore, it is committed to a proportionate approach to regulation. - 1.9 The regulator's principal focus is on promoting a viable, efficient and well-governed social housing sector able to deliver homes that meet a range of needs.
+The new Value for Money Standard reflects this with a requirement that providers must articulate their strategy for delivering homes that meet a range of needs. - 1.9 The regulator's principal focus is on promoting a viable, efficient and well-governed social housing sector able to deliver homes that meet a range of needs.
 Our regulatory approach aligns with this principal focus by ensuring that we have a grip of short-term viability issues, and that when we engage in depth we have a strategic conversation with providers about their financial strength, risk profile, approach to value for money and their quality of governance.